 DEMETER (Developing Enhanced MEthodology for Thematic Learning in Education using Real-world problem solving), is an Erasmus+ strategic partnership project for innovation, running for 30 months from September 2019.

-The partnership consists of four Upper Secondary schools, the Wijkmanska gymnasiet (coordinator), Sweden, Elektrotehnicka i Ekonomska skola, Crotia, Lycée Saint-Exupery, France, and IES Mar de Alboran, Spain, supported by key associated partners.
+The partnership consists of four Upper Secondary schools, the Rudbeckianska gymnasiet (coordinator), Sweden, Elektrotehnicka i Ekonomska skola, Croatia, Lycée Saint-Exupery, France, and IES Mar de Alboran, Spain, supported by key associated partners.

 There will be six transnational project meetings intended to lead to a successful project with a closely knit partnership and good quality assurance.
 Together, the partner schools cover a variety of different approaches, curricula and experiences in education, all of which will contribute to the project and its results, as well as to the propagation and applicability of Thematic Learning within Upper Secondary schools in Europe.

 The project aims to develop and enhance the use of Thematic Learning within Upper Secondary schools in order to promote interdisciplinary co-operation.
 DEMETER is aimed at propagating and enhancing existing educational practices in the disciplines of Science, Technology, Engineering, Arts and Mathematics (STE(A)M), and Social Sciences.
 It will also integrate skills and techniques used in VET.